Skip to main content

 Care Guide

-Establish by sod (fastest), plugs (12-inch spacing, 2-3 years to fill), sprigs, or seed (slowest—60-90 days germination).
-Plant in late spring to summer when warm.
-Full sun to moderate shade (4-6 hours).
-Well-drained soil (pH 6.0-7.0).
-Mow at 1-2 inches with a reel mower for best appearance.
-Water 0.5-1 inch per week—most drought-tolerant lawn grass.
-Low nitrogen—1-2 lb per 1,000 sq ft per year.
-Warm-season—browns in winter dormancy.
-Extremely slow to establish.
-Builds thatch—dethatch or verticut as needed.
+Establish by sod (fastest), plugs (12-inch spacing, 2-3 years to fill), sprigs, or seed (slowest — 60-90 days germination).
+Plant in late spring to summer when the soil is warm.
+Full sun to moderate shade (4-6 hours minimum).
+Grows in well-drained soil at pH 6.0-7.0.
+Mow at 1-2 inches with a reel mower for the cleanest cut.
+Water 0.5-1 inch per week — among the more drought-tolerant lawn grasses.
+Low nitrogen requirement: 1-2 lb per 1,000 sq ft per year.
+Warm-season grass that browns in winter dormancy.
+Extremely slow to establish from any starting material.
+Builds thatch as the dense growth accumulates — dethatch or verticut as the thatch layer reaches 0.5 inch.

 Pruning

-Mow at 1-2 inches (2.5-5 cm) with a reel mower.
-Wiry blades dull rotary mowers quickly.
+Mow at 1-2 inches (2.5-5 cm) with a reel mower since the wiry blades dull rotary mowers quickly.
 Never remove more than one-third of blade height.
-Dethatch as needed—dense growth builds thatch.
+Dethatch as needed since the dense growth builds thatch.

 Pruning Schedule